conbench/conbench/README.md

 Kick off a new run of the "Build and upload a package to PyPI" workflow on the [Actions page](https://github.com/conbench/conbench/actions).

+### To add new documentation pages

+To add a new page to our GitHub Pages-hosted documentation:

+1. Add a file to `docs/pages/`.
+It can be RST or Markdown.
+2. In the toctree in the `docs/index.rst` file, add `pages/your_new_page` without the file suffix.

 ## Configuring the web application

 The conbench web application can be configured with various environment variables as